Kemback

-Kemback is a village and parish in Fife, Scotland, located 2.5 mi east of Cupar.
+Kemback (Scottish Gaelic: Ceann Bac) is a village and parish in Fife, Scotland, located 2.5 mi east of Cupar.
 The present village was developed in the 19th century to house those working the flax mills on the nearby Ceres Burn.
 From 1681 the minister for the parish was Alexander Edward, until 1689 when he was deprived as a non-juror.
 He went on to become an architect and landscape architect, working on schemes for Brechin Castle and Hamilton Palace.

 The civil parish has a population of 558 (in 2011).

 History

 The name of the village is from the Scottish Gaelic Ceann Bac meaning 'End of the Corner', from ceann meaning 'head' or 'end' and bac meaning 'hindrance', 'bend' or 'corner', particularly in a field used as a shelter for livestock.

+Parish Church

+The church is dated 1582, making it one of the first Post-Reformation churches in Scotland.
+The windows were enlarged around 1760.
+The linked manse dates from around 1610 and was thatched until 1758.